-University of Miskolc, Dept. of Information Engineering, Production Information Engineering Research Team
+University of Miskolc, Dept. of Information Engineering,

+Production Information Engineering Research Team of the Hungarian Academy of Sciences

 2. MANUFACTURING EXECUTION SYSTEM

 2.1.
 MES DEFINITION, SCOPE AND FUNCTIONALITY

 A Manufacturing Execution System (MES) is a collection of hardware/software components that enables the management to control production activities from order launch to finished goods.
 While maintaining current and accurate data an MES guides, initiates responds to and reports on plant activities as they occur.
 MES provides mission-critical information about production activities to decision support processes across the shop floor level of manufacturing management [1].